 Please review our criteria carefully before applying.
 Consult our Frequently Asked Questions section for more information.

-The Foundation has changed the Community Grants application process, effective Jan.
-16, 2017, to reflect the frequency of funding needs.
+The Foundation has changed the Community Grants application process to reflect the frequency of funding needs.
 For the first time, we will be able to award grant funding on a bi-annual basis.